A memory test is a tool designed to evaluate an individual’s ability to retain and recall information.

 Scenarios and Solutions:

-Present real-life workplace scenarios to employees and ask them to come up with the best solutions based on their knowledge and training.
-This exercise helps employees apply what they’ve learned and improve their problem-solving skills.
+Present real-life workplace scenarios to employees and ask them to develop the best solutions based on their knowledge and training.
+This exercise helps employees apply their knowledge and improve their problem-solving skills.

 Example: